December’s elder spotlight of the month is Benton Veatch

-Westmoreland Care and Rehab is pleased to announce Angie Brown as our stakeholder of the month for April.
+Westmoreland Care and Rehab is pleased to announce Melanie Paszkiewicz as our stakeholder of the month for November.

-Westmoreland Care and Rehabilitation is pleased to announce Amanda Sullivan as our Stakeholder of the month.
+Westmoreland Care and Rehabilitation is proud to introduce our Elder Spotlight of the Month: